xiaodid1/312project-didihouse/README.md

 After registering in *Register* page you will be navigating to *Login* page automaticlly
  - to register please fill in username, email, password, and confirm password
+ - if you entered a registered username or email the registeration will be fail

 After logging in in *Login* page you will be navigating to *Dashboard* page automaticlly
  - to login please fill in username, password
+ - if you entered a unmatch username and password login will fail
+ - if you entered a unregistered username login will fail and navigate to *Register* page automaticlly

 ## Testing: